gabrielt1101/form_animation/README.md

 ## About

-The form animation is a swift, but captivating animation that sweeps up the wo
+The form animation is a swift, but captivating animation that sweeps up the email and password placeholders in a way that invites the user into logging in.

+If a user accidentially tries to log in without entering any information, a prompt appears to let them know that their login information is required.